UWBAIL/BAIL_Lab_Instructions/_posts/2025-09-22-lab-reimbursement.md

 <div class="notice--info" markdown="1">
 **Questions?**

-If you have questions about the process or which `worktag` to use, please speak with the Lab Incharge before submitting your request.
+If you have questions about the process or which `worktag` to use, please speak with Professor Wang before submitting your request.
 </div>```